The Ancient Charms of Petra Jordan

 The scrolls were written sometime around 50 BC and were later discovered stored in caves on the West Bank of the River Jordan.
 Though the scrolls tell of a treasure hidden somewhere on the West Bank, nothing has ever been found.

-After leaving the Museum, we strolled around the Citadel taking in the sweeping view of the hills of downtown Amman.
-It’s a beautiful city from above and the views were incredible on such a magnificent day.
+After leaving the Museum, we stroll around the Citadel taking in the sweeping view of the hills of downtown Amman.
+It’s a beautiful city from above and the views are incredible on such a magnificent day.

-My tour of Amman complete, I thanked Yousef profusely, said goodbye and headed back to my hotel.
+My tour of Amman complete, I thank Yousef profusely, say goodbye and head back to my hotel.

 Bordered by Iraq, Saudi Arabia, Syria and Israel, Jordan is an oasis in an otherwise turbulent and troubled region.
 I was impressed by the quality of the tourism infrastructure here, from the hotels to the preservation of ancient wonders like Petra.